Logical Separability of Labeled Data Examples under Ontologies: Related Work and Applications

-Query by example is an active topic in database research since many years, see e.g.~\cite{DBLP:conf/sigmod/TranCP09,DBLP:conf/sigmod/ZhangEPS13,DBLP:conf/pods/WeissC17,kalashnikov2018fastqre,deutch2019reverse,DBLP:conf/icdt/StaworkoW12} and~\cite{martins2019reverse} for a recent survey.
-In this context, separability has also received attention \cite{DBLP:journals/tods/ArenasD16,DBLP:conf/icdt/Barcelo017,DBLP:journals/tods/KimelfeldR18}.
+Query by example is an active topic in database research for many years, see e.g.~\cite{DBLP:conf/sigmod/TranCP09,DBLP:conf/sigmod/ZhangEPS13,DBLP:conf/pods/WeissC17,kalashnikov2018fastqre,deutch2019reverse,DBLP:conf/icdt/StaworkoW12} and~\cite{martins2019reverse} for a recent survey.
+In this context, separability has also received attention \cite{DBLP:journals/tods/ArenasD16,DBLP:conf/icdt/Barcelo017,DBLP:journals/tods/KimelfeldR18,DBLP:conf/icdt/CateD21}.
 A crucial difference to the present paper is that QBE in classical databases uses a closed world semantics under which there is a unique natural way to treat negative examples: simply demand that the separating formula evaluates to false there.
 Thus, the distinction between weak and strong separability, and also between projective and non-projective separability does not arise.
-Moreover, the separating power of many logics is much higher under a closed world semantics; for instance, FO-separability is far from coinciding with UCQ-separability.
-QBE for ontology-mediated querying \cite{GuJuSa-IJCAI18,DBLP:conf/gcai/Ortiz19} and for SPARQL queries~\cite{DBLP:conf/www/ArenasDK16}, in contrast, makes an open world semantics.
+QBE for ontology-mediated querying \cite{GuJuSa-IJCAI18,DBLP:conf/gcai/Ortiz19,DBLP:journals/corr/abs-2108-10021} and for SPARQL queries~\cite{DBLP:conf/www/ArenasDK16}, in contrast, use an open world semantics.
 The former is captured by the framework studied in the current article.
 In fact, our results imply that the existence of a separating UCQ is decidable for ontology languages such as \ALCI and the guarded fragment.
-The corresponding problem for CQs is undecidable even when the ontology is formulated in the inexpressive description logic \ELI \cite{DBLP:conf/ijcai/FunkJLPW19,aaaithis}.
+The corresponding problem for CQs is undecidable even when the ontology is formulated in the inexpressive description logic \ELI \cite{DBLP:conf/ijcai/FunkJLPW19,aaaithis}, we refer the reader to Section~\ref{sec:discussion} for further discussion.